microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure Pipelines, GitHub and Azure Boards/Readme.md

     ![Starter_pipeline](Images/Starter_pipeline.png)

-1. Replace the default template with the below YAML snippet.
+1. Replace the default template with the below YAML snippet and substitute variables section with relevant values below.

     ```yaml
     variables: